lichstam/svelte-samlat/README.md

   <img width="150" alt="collected" src="https://github.com/lichstam/svelte-samlat/blob/main/assets/data-collection.png">
 </p>

-## **Preface**
+## **What is this?**

 > Samlat - Swedish word for "collected"

-Inspired by libraries such as react-query and SWR samlat helps you structure api functions and provides great convenience
+Inspired by libraries such as react-query and SWR samlat helps you structure api functions and provides great convenience.
+All typesafe.

 ```javascript
 const { data, loading, errors, get } = query("someRequest")